Visakha

-Visakha (Visākhā; Viśākhā), also known as Migāramāta, was a wealthy aristocratic woman who lived during the time of Gautama Buddha.
-She is considered to have been the chief female patron of the Buddha.
-Visakha founded the temple Migāramātupāsāda (meaning "Migaramata's Palace") in Savatthi, considered one of the two most important temples in the time of the historic Buddha, the other being Jetavana Monastery.
+Visakha (Visākhā; Viśākhā), also known as Migāramāta, was a wealthy aristocratic woman who lived during the time of the Buddha.
+She is considered the chief female patron of the Buddha.
+Visakha founded the vihāra of Migāramātupāsāda (meaning "Migaramata's Palace") in Savatthi, considered one of the two most important temples in the time of the historic Buddha, the other being Jetavana.

 Visakha was born into a prominent and wealthy family in what was then the kingdom of Magadha.
-She met the Buddha at the age of seven when he was visiting her hometown and attained sotapanna, a stage of enlightenment, after hearing him preach.
-Visakha and her family later moved to the city of Saketa (present day Ayodhya) in the kingdom of Kosala.
-Visakha married her husband Pūrnavardhana when she was sixteen and then moved to Savatthi to live with his family.
-She famously converted her father-in-law, a wealthy treasurer named Migāra, to Buddhism, giving her the nickname Migāramāta, literally "Migāra's mother".
+She met the Buddha at the age of seven when he visited her hometown and attained sotāpanna, a stage of enlightenment, after hearing him preach.
+Visakha and her family later moved to the city of Saketa (now Ayodhya) in Kosala, one of the mahajanapadas of ancient India.
+Visakha married her husband, Punnavaddhana, when she was sixteen, and then moved to Savatthi to live with his family.
+She famously converted her father-in-law, a wealthy treasurer named Migāra, to Buddhism, giving her the nickname Migāramāta ('Migāra's mother').
 (Note: In Buddhism, one's spiritual mentor is sometimes respectfully referred to as one's parent.
 If the spiritual mentor is male he is referred to as "father", if the spiritual mentor is female she is referred to as "mother".)

-As chief patron, Visakha generously supported the Buddha and his monastic community throughout her life, as well as served as one of his primary aides in dealing with the general public.
+As chief patron, Visakha generously supported the Buddha and his monastic community throughout her life and served as one of his primary aides in dealing with the general public.
 She is known as the female lay disciple of the Buddha who was foremost in generosity.
-Visakha was the Buddha's greatest patron and benefactor along with her male counterpart, Anathapindika.
+Visakha was the Buddha's greatest patron and benefactor, along with her male counterpart, Anathapindika.

 Background

 In Buddhist belief, when a fully enlightened Buddha appears in the world, he always has a set of chief disciples that fulfill different roles.
-On top of the pair of chief Arahant disciples such as Gautama Buddha's chief male disciples Sariputta and Moggallana, and his chief female disciples Khema and Uppalavanna, all Buddhas have a set of chief patrons as well.
+On top of the pair of chief Arahant disciples, such as the Buddha's chief male disciples, Sariputta and Moggallana, and his chief female disciples Khema and Uppalavanna, all Buddhas have a set of chief patrons as well.
 Gautama Buddha's chief male patron was Anathapindika, with his chief female patron being Visakha.

-According to the Pali Canon, in the time of Padumattara Buddha, Visakha had been born the friend of a laywoman who was one of that Buddha's principal supporters.
+According to the Pali Canon, in the time of Padumuttara Buddha, Visakha had been born the friend of a laywoman who was one of that Buddha's principal supporters.
 In that lifetime, the woman saw Padumattara Buddha declare a laywoman his female lay disciple foremost in generosity.
-Having heard this, the woman made the resolve to become the female lay disciple foremost in generosity of a future Buddha and did good deeds for many lifetimes in hopes of becoming one.
-This wish came true in the time of Gautama Buddha, when she was reborn as Visakha.
+Having heard this, the woman made the resolution to become the foremost female lay disciple of a future Buddha and to do good deeds for many lifetimes in hopes of becoming one.
+This wish came true in the time of the Buddha, when she was reborn as Visakha.